-City and county governments are required to adopt ethical standards addressing acceptance of gifts and disclosure of conflicts of interest, make them available to the public, and submit them to the TEC.21 The law applies broadly to all local public agencies and departments, and although the TEC does not have authority to verify or enforce the adopted standards or regulate behavior of officials, members of city and county governing bodies that do not adopt and file a policy are subject to removal from office.
+City and county governments are required to adopt ethical standards addressing acceptance of gifts and disclosure of conflicts of interest, make them available to the public, and submit them to the TEC.38 The standards cannot contradict existing law and must be at least as restrictive.
+The law applies broadly to all local public agencies and departments, and although the TEC does not have authority to verify or enforce the adopted standards or regulate behavior of officials, members of city and county governing bodies that do not adopt and file a policy are subject to removal from office.
 Cities and counties can develop their own ethics policies or adopt model policies developed by the University of Tennessee Municipal Technical Advisory Service (MTAS) and County Technical Assistance Service (CTAS).
-According to the TEC, most have adopted the MTAS and CTAS model policies.22
+According to the TEC, most have adopted the MTAS and CTAS model policies.39